hcgnzlz76/Hcgnzlz76/README.md

 - 🌱 I’m currently learning how to navigate GitHub.
 I'm looking to learn and get some help with code to be able to find who is spying on ky phone.
 It has been hapenning for years.
 Hope to learn what I need.
+Fun fact: Never ever tried to read or write code!
 - 📫 How to reach me: hcgnzlz76@gmail.com
 - 😄 Pronouns: he/him
 -->